 Last Updated on

-best day trips or weekends from Busan
+Best day trips or weekends from Busan

 Suncheon Bay, Yeosu, and Namhae do

-Bicycle touring in South Korea is not just the “six rivers bike path”, if you followed our Korean bike trip travel journal you already know how much we fell in love with this country, its islands, and rough coastlines.
+Bicycle touring in South Korea is not just the “six rivers bike path” if you followed our Korean bike trip travel journal you already know how much we fell in love with this country, its islands, and rough coastlines.

 This article describes our last rides, hopping islands and peninsulas of the southern coast before getting to Busan.
 Here we found again some great spots we’ll never forget.
-Check out this area if you plan to a bicycle trip in South Korea.
+Check out this area if you plan on a bicycle trip in South Korea.

 If you’re just visiting (or living in) Busan instead, consider this as great day trips or weekend getaways from Busan.